sengelbert/terraform-interview-project/README.md

 - SSM agent instead of SSH keys...I started this but need to complete
 - A standardized approach for tags
 - More Cloudwatch alarm and dashboard work needed
-- More RDS setup and configuration when details are ready
+- More RDS setup and configuration when details are available
 - More HA and DR work needed
 - Get latest Amazon Linux AMI always
+- More automations

 Prerequisites & Assumptions:
 - SSH key manually created and name passed into prompt